aenarete/KiteSimulators.jl/docs/autopilot.md

 The second drop-down menu allows selecting different simulation tolerances.
 The default is usually a good compromise between accuracy and performance.

-The third dropdown menu allows to change the speed of the simulation between reel-time (1x) and 12 times faster than reel-time.
+The third dropdown menu allows to change the speed of the simulation between real-time (1x) and (12x) faster than reel-time.
 Choose a value that suits your needs and that your computer can handle well.

 The fourth dropdown menu allows loading one of the project files that are present in the **data** folder.
 Saving and editing have not yet been implemented.
 To save and edit a project file use an editor of your choice.